nexcess/nexcess-api-docs/Ssl-cert.md

      --data-binary '{"chain_cert": '"$CHAIN"', "crt": '"$CRT"', "key": '"$KEY"'}'
 ```

-When properly encoded valid data is transmitted to the endpoint, the return payload will contain the newly created ssl certificate record ready to be attached to a cloud account.
+When properly encoded valid data is transmitted to the endpoint, the return payload will contain the newly created SSL certificate record ready to be attached to a cloud account.

 ```json